On this page

 - to obtain teacher classification at salary increment step 4 and above or appointment to a school or preschool leadership role, you must hold a current full South Australian teacher registration (from 2021)

-- comply with Department of Human Services (DHS) working with children checks (WWCC)
+- hold a current general Department of Human Services (DHS) working with children check (WWCC) – a volunteer WWCC is not valid for paid employment

 - be an Australian resident either with an Australian birth certificate, residency permit or current work visa

-- have completed full day responding to abuse and neglect - education and care training and maintained training by holding a current approved full day or update responding to abuse and neglect training certificate
+- have completed full day Responding to Risks of Harm, Abuse and Neglect – Education and Care training (RRHAN-EC) and maintained training by holding a current approved full day or update Responding to Abuse and Neglect training certificate – see Keeping your RRHAN-EC current – for staff

-- hold a current approved first aid training certificate, at the time of your appointment.
-Permanent and contract teacher first aid training requirements are managed by their site leader.
+- hold a current approved first aid training certificate – permanent and contract teacher first aid training requirements are managed by their site leader

-Once all the requirements for employment have been met, an applicant will receive an approved authority to teach letter by email.
+Once you've met all the requirements for employment, you'll receive an approved authority to teach letter by email.

 Following successful employment, it's also expected that provisionally registered teachers will gain full registration within 3 years, or up to 6 years depending on individual circumstances.